CodeWindProgram/Group-6/README.md

 - Installed Postgresql on my system.
 - Finalized the database design which is suitable for our test platform with the group members.

+## @ManishVish5623 - Manish000765@gmail.com
+- Installed Postgresql on my system
+- Did some research on the web about our problem statement
+- Helped in designing the database schema
+- Helped in the documentation work